incmix-ui/incmix-ui/.notes/triage.md

 - if the feature already exists, point the user to the relevant docs
-- make sure the user has explained the request well enough that a maintainer can determine if it is something we'd like to add to Chakra
+- make sure the user has explained the request well enough that a maintainer can determine if it is something we'd like to add to Incmix
 - if it makes sense, ask the user to provide examples of the API they imagine for the feature and/or examples of how the feature would be used